EdwardDeam/Portfolio-Website/README.md

 Define and describbe the internet suc as domains, webservers, DNS and webbrowsers

-Refelct on one aspect of the development of internet technollogies and how it hasdd contireibuted to the world today/
+Refelct on one aspect of the development of internet technollogies and how it hasdd contireibuted to the world today?